F. F. E. Yeo-Thomas: Life as an agent

 At first, Yeo-Thomas worked in an administrative capacity, but SOE soon used him as a liaison officer with the Bureau Central de Renseignements et d'Action (BCRA), the Free French intelligence agency.
 He was parachuted into occupied France for the first time on 25 February 1943.
 Both within France and back in England, Yeo-Thomas forged links with Major Pierre Brossolette and Andre Dewavrin (who went under the codename "Colonel Passy"), and between them they created a strategy for obstructing the German occupation of France.
-During his missions in France, he dined with prolific and infamous Nazis, such as Klaus Barbie who was known as the "Butcher of Lyon", to gather vital information, returning again to France on 17 September 1943.
+During his missions in France, he dined with many infamous Nazis, such as Klaus Barbie who was known as the "Butcher of Lyon", to gather vital information, returning again to France on 18 September 1943.
 He was appalled by the lack of logistical and material support which the French resistance movements such as the maquis were receiving, to the extent that he begged five minutes with Winston Churchill, the British Prime Minister.
 Churchill, reluctant at first, but fascinated by what Yeo-Thomas told him, agreed to help him obtain resources for the resistance.

 In February 1944, Yeo-Thomas was parachuted into France after flying from RAF Tempsford.
 However, he was betrayed and captured at the Passy metro station in Paris.
 In endeavouring to hide his true identity, Yeo-Thomas claimed he was a British pilot named Kenneth Dodkin.
-He was then taken by the Gestapo to their headquarters at Avenue Foch and subjected to brutal torture by Ernst Misselwitz, including repeated submersion in ice-cold water (each time to the point that artificial respiration was required to bring him back to consciousness), innumerable physical beatings, and electric shocks applied to the genitals.
+He was then taken by the Gestapo to their headquarters at Avenue Foch and subjected to brutal torture by Ernst Misselwitz, including repeated submersion in ice-cold water (each time to the point that artificial respiration was required to bring him back to consciousness), innumerable beatings, and electric shocks applied to the genitals.
 Held in Fresnes prison, he made two failed attempts to escape and was transferred first to Compiègne prison and then to Buchenwald concentration camp.
 At Buchenwald with the help of Arthur Dietzsch he was committed to block 46, the Epidemic Typhus Experimentation Station (Fleckfieberversuchsstation) as a typhus patient.
-Together with Stéphane Hessel and Harry Peulevé, he was also given the name of a Frenchman (Maurice Choquet) who had died a short time earlier, and whose death had not yet been reported.
-Under this new identity he survived as "a hospital orderly", being later transferred to "Willie", one of the many sub-camps of Buchenwald, at Tröglitz/Rehmsdorf in Saxony-Anhalt.
-The inmates were deployed there (from June 1944 onwards) primarily in the reconstruction of a coal liquefaction plant destroyed by allied bombing, which belonged to the Brabag company.
+With Stéphane Hessel and Harry Peulevé he was given the name of a Frenchman (Maurice Choquet) who had died a short time earlier and whose death had not yet been reported.
+Under this new identity he survived as "a hospital orderly," being later transferred to "Willie," one of the many sub-camps of Buchenwald, at Tröglitz/Rehmsdorf in Saxony-Anhalt.
+The inmates were deployed there (from June 1944) primarily in the reconstruction of a coal liquefaction plant destroyed by allied bombing, which belonged to the Brabag company.
 Within the camp, he began to organize resistance and again made a brief escape.
-On his recapture, he passed himself off as a French national and was sent to a prisoner-of-war camp, Stalag XX-B, near Marienburg.
+On his recapture he passed himself off as a French national and was sent to a prisoner-of-war camp, Stalag XX-B, near Marienburg.